rubyforgood/human-essentials/CONTRIBUTING.md

 2. Fork the repo.

 3. `cd` into the repo.
-Install the correct version of ruby if prompted: `rvm install ruby-2.4.2`.
+Install the correct version of ruby if prompted.
 Install ImageMagick if you don't have it installed already: `brew install imagemagick`

 4. Run `./bin/setup`.